nimitbhargava/linux-server-configuration/README.md

 # linux-server-configuration

+### Project Overview
+> A baseline installation of a linux server and preparing it to host our web applications, securing it from a number of attack vectors, installing and configuring a database server and deploying the Item Catalog application onto it.

+* Public IP Address: 13.126.16.6
+* Accessible SSH port: 2200

 ### Steps to set up linux server and configure it

 ##### A. Sign up for [Amazon Lightsail](https://lightsail.aws.amazon.com) account.